Copyright © 2016 California Project LEAN. All rights reserved.

-California Project LEAN currently conducts various trainings using the Parent Engagement Toolkit and/or Parent Lesson Plans.
+California Project LEAN currently conducts various trainings using its Toolkits and/or Parent Lesson Plans.
 These materials are made available through the trainings.
-For more information please consult our 2015 Training and Technical Assistance Catalog or by calling Katherine Hawksworth, MPH, CHES, Program Manager at 925.708.7027.
+For more information please consult our 2016 Training and Technical Assistance Catalog or by calling Katherine Hawksworth, MPH, CHES, Program Manager at 925.708.7027.

 PARENT ENGAGEMENT IN SCHOOL WELLNESS POLICY TOOLKIT